fbertran/plsRbeta/README.md

 The goal of plsRbeta is to provide Partial least squares Regression for (weighted) beta regression models (Bertrand 2013,  <http://journal-sfds.fr/article/view/215>) and k-fold cross-validation of such models using various criteria.
 It allows for missing data in the explanatory variables.
 Bootstrap confidence intervals constructions are also available.

+The package was accepted for presentation at the the useR!
+2021 international conference.
+A technical note for the package was created and published on the website of the conference.
+It can be accessed  here: [https://user2021.r-project.org/participation/technical_notes/t138/technote/](https://user2021.r-project.org/participation/technical_notes/t138/technote/).
+It is not only an english translation of most of the contents of the original article that was published in French but it also contains the R code reproduce the two examples that were presented in the article.

 This website and these examples were created by F. Bertrand and M. Maumy-Bertrand.

 ## Installation